-It’s a good thing Henry is known for that, though, because he also had a considerably less successful career as a soldier.
-It started off promisingly enough—he was an active participant (wounded in battle, in fact) in Portugal’s 1415 conquest of the North African city of Ceuta, which belongs to Spain today.
-But Henry’s defeat in the 1437 Battle of Tangier was thorough enough that it really would’ve been impossible for him to recover from it without some other great accomplishment to put on his career bio.
+Frankly, it’s lucky for Henry that he’s known for his contributions to European exploration, because he also had a considerably less successful career as a soldier.
+It started off promisingly enough—he was an active participant (wounded in battle, in fact) in Portugal’s 1415 conquest of the North African city of Ceuta (which belongs to Spain today, but that’s another story).
+But his escapades in the 1437 Battle of Tangier were disastrous enough to really be a legacy-killer for most people.